Five things to consider when setting up a subwoofer in your car

 When you’re looking for an amp to power your sub, there are two specs you’ll want to pay most attention to: the sub’s upper RMS power-handling spec, and the amp’s RMS output (RMS refers to the amount of power a speaker can continuously handle, or an amp can continuously put out; maximum power specs refer only to short bursts and are irrelevant for sub/amp matching).

-Ideally, then, your amp’s RMS output wattage will be 75% to 150% of your sub’s top RMS power-handling specification.
-And 150% will be better than 75%.
+Ideally, then, your amp’s RMS output wattage will be equal to or less than your sub’s top RMS power-handling specification.
 You can learn more in our article on matching subs and amps.

 Impedance: wiring multiple subs, or subs with dual voice coils